 WASHINGTON -- After 18 months and two coaching changes, the Washington Capitals finally find themselves alone atop the Southeast Division standings.

 The last time the Capitals led the Southeast was in the first month of last season, when Bruce Boudreau was head coach.
-He was later replaced by Dale Hunter, who was then replaced by Adam Oates.
+He was later replaced by Dale Hunter, who was subsequently replaced by Adam Oates.

 It was Oates' idea to move Ovechkin from left wing to right wing, and after some early growing pains, the Capitals' 27-year-old captain has flourished.